autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

   <img src="/photos/EVERYRAT_OG.jpg" alt="Original Every Rat album cover" class="blog-post-image">
   <br><figcaption>Totally worth it.
 That photo is unsettling as fuck, which was the goal.</figcaption>
 </figure>

---
+Have you had a near death experience?
+I'd love to hear about it, [let's commiserate!](https://glitchlette.com/guestbook) --
 Sleeper Wave definition from [sendy.io](sendy.io)